Skip to content

 When to useAfter implementing a feature, before /verify and /commit-push-pr

 Key behaviorRuns inline (not in a worktree).
 Leaves changes uncommitted for /commit-push-pr.
-Reverts immediately if tests fail.
+Reverts immediately if scoped tests fail.
 Only changes with >80% confidence applied.

 /test-coverage